-Ports - MAC Security - Learning Continued...
+Ports - MAC Security - Learning, Continued...

-In 'Locked' mode, 'Secured Ports' shows the ports that are presently secured.
+In 'Locked' mode, the selected ports under "Secure Ports" are secured.
 Note: when N-Ring and/or N-Link are used, the N-Ring/N-Link ports will not have MAC Security enabled.

-Ports - MAC Security - Learning Continued...
+Ports - MAC Security - Learning, Continued...